winering/Preferabli-for-iOS/PreferabliDataSDK/PreferabliDataSDK/tools/PreferabliDataSDK.docc/How to use.md

 Preferabli.main.logout()
 ```

-By default, when the SDK is initialized an anonymous session is created.
+By default, when the SDK is initialized, an anonymous session is created.
 This anonymous session allows immediate access to any of the <doc:How-to-use#Unauthenticated-Actions>.
-These functions *do not* return personalized results.
+These functions *do not* return personalized results that are based on a customer's ``Profile``.

 You do not need to authenticate a user to use the SDK.
-However, once a user is authenticated, you are able to unlock several user centric functions.
+However, once a user is authenticated, you are able to unlock several user-centric functions.

 The SDK supports two different types of users: